BUILD Scholars Research Training Program

 Note: This class satisfies GE Category F Writing Intensive Capstone requirement.

 It is strongly recommended that student completes IRM or IRM-equivalent course before taking this class.
 The course is cross-listed in multiple colleges.
-Student should enroll in the course within their respective college/discipline.
+Students should enroll in the course within their respective college/discipline.

 - Research design & hypothesis testing